arbaz2227/Book-Your-Appointment-/README.md

-# Book Your Appointment 📅
+# Calendar UI for service appointments with time slot 📅

 A simple, intuitive appointment booking system built with **HTML, CSS, and JavaScript** (all in one file)

 ## Features ✨
 - **One-File Wonder**: All code (`HTML + CSS + JS`) in `index.html` — no dependencies!